Skerries, County Dublin: Awards

 Skerries has received several awards for its scenery, culture, and community activities.
 For example, Skerries came second in the 2014 Best Place to Live in Ireland awards.
 The town is also the only place to have won an award as an entire community at RTÉ & Rehab's People of the Year Awards in 2011.
 In 2016, Skerries was named Ireland's Tidiest Town by the Supervalu National Tidy Towns competition.
 Skerries was rated as one of Europe's ten most beautiful cities by the Eating Europe Food Tours blog.

 Sport

-Local sports clubs include Skerries Harps GAA (the local Gaelic Athletic Association club), Skerries Town Football Club (an association football (soccer) team), and Skerries RFC (the area's rugby union club).
+Local sports clubs include Skerries Harps GAA (the local Gaelic Athletic Association club), Skerries Town F.C. (an association football (soccer) team), and Skerries RFC (the area's rugby union club).

-Other clubs include Skerries Sailing Club, which is located by the harbour and is the home to a dinghy and cruiser fleet.
+Other clubs include Skerries Sailing Club and Skerries Rowing Club, both located by the harbour.

 The Measle dinghy was designed locally and introduced in Skerries in 1960.

 BirdWatch Ireland, Fingal branch, gives presentations and arranges outdoor events.

 The town also hosts the annual Skerries 100 and Killalane motorcycle races.